ualib/agda-algebras/glossary.rst

       Given a :term:`signature` :math:`σ = (F, ρ)`, each operation symbol :math:`f ∈ F` is assigned a value :math:`ρ f`, called the **arity** of :math:`f`.
 (Intuitively, the arity can be thought of as the "number of arguments" that :math:`f` takes as "input".)

     Boolean algebra
-      ..todo:: fill in definition
+      .. todo:: fill in definition

     Boolean algebra homomorphism
       a :term:`lattice homomorphism` that also preserves complementation (but every lattice homomorphism between Boolean lattices automatically preserves complementation, so we may characterize the morphisms of this category more simply as the lattice homomorphisms).

     bytecode
-      ..todo:: fill in definition
+      .. todo:: fill in definition

     Calculus of Inductive Constructions
       see https://en.wikipedia.org/wiki/Calculus_of_constructions